Using Kanban to Calculate Your JIT Bin Quantities

 The following sections will cover how you get the information for the individual parts of the calculation then some suggestions as to how you go about continually improving the system.

 Calculate Daily Demand for Kanban

 As in any other important calculation within your business, get the facts, don’t just guess as to what the figures are.
-Most companies will have historical data regarding demand for each of their components or will be able to calculate it from sales figures of completed items.
+Most companies will have historical data regarding the demand for each of their components or will be able to calculate it from sales figures of completed items.

 The demand will obviously vary over time, maybe even change seasonally, so what do we take?
 Average?
 Maximum?
 Or something else?
-Well this depends on how safe you want to be and how much variation there is in daily demand.
-On the whole we try to take a figure that covers 90%-95% of all daily demand, this means that our kanban calculation will be robust for most situations (don’t forget the safety factor).
+Well, this depends on how safe you want to be and how much variation there is in daily demand.
+On the whole, we try to take a figure that covers 90%-95% of all daily demand, this means that our Kanban calculation will be robust for most situations (don’t forget the safety factor).

-Obviously the more variation there is in demand the less reliable your kanban system will be once we calculate kanban quantities for the component, if it is too great then maybe a different approach to a simple bin or card system is required.
+Obviously the more variation there is in demand the less reliable your Kanban system will be once we calculate Kanban quantities for the component, if it is too great then maybe a different approach to a simple bin or card system is required.
 The more variation we have in demand the higher the safety factor we should use, but this will increase inventory levels.

 Calculate Lead Time for Kanban

 As for your daily demand, get the true facts; what are your actual lead times to produce the required component.
 How much do they vary over time?
 The more reliable the data the better, as with your daily demand, take a figure that covers 90%-95% of your lead times.
 If these vary a huge amount then you have problems with regards to your process reliability or lack standard operating processes.
 The more variation you have the less reliable your Kanban calculation will be and the more likely that you will suffer with stock outs.